charlesvill/ObsidianVault/Computer Science/Full Stack Dev/CSS & HTML/Advanced HTML & CSS.md

 - almost all elements can have the `transform` property applied to it except for `<col>` and `<colgroup>` and those elements that are non-replaced inline elements
 	- examples include `<span>` `<b>` `<em>` whose main content is contained within the html
 	- extremely useful article on the application of transforms in projects: https://www.joshwcomeau.com/css/transforms/
+	- if you want to make some cool diagonal transformations using trig look here: https://9elements.com/blog/create-diagonal-layouts-like-it-s-2020/
+	-
 #### 2D transforms
 transform functions include:
 - rotate - rotate element on a 2D plane